Unleash/unleash/docs/api/admin/project.md

 title: /api/admin/projects
 ---

-> The projects feature is only available as part of Unleash Enterprise.
-In order to access the API programmatically you need to make sure you obtain a API token with admin permissions.
+> The context feature is only available as part of Unleash Enterprise.
+In order to access the API programmatically you need to make sure you [obtain an API token](../token.md) with admin permissions.

 ### List projects in Unleash